AkaKuro4Ever/hikari-project/NOTES.md

 [] Need to be able to update Users - need to validate on users being updated [] Validations for User
 [] Delete Book
-[] Need to Get Comments Listed and Working
+[] Deleting User route exists but is NOT IMPLEMENTED [] User can't have two books named the same thing?
+Should we even bother with that?
+Probably unecessary [] Need to Get Comments Listed and Working
 [] Ability to Change password
 [] Validations for New Book